pabloazurduy/pabloazurduy.github.io/_posts/2023-11-05-relaxation.md

 ---

-## The reality is very "Infeaseability"
+## The reality is usually "Infeasible"

-While I was studying my masters, I remember attending to a talk about the thesis from former graduated of the program.
-He made his thesis on an airport operator that needed to solve a rostering optimization problem, a rostering problem consist in assigning shifts to operators in the less costly way.
-The most interesting thing about this thesis was not the modeling challenge but the puzzling solution.
+While I was studying my master's, I attend to a thesis presentation from a student about a rostering optimization problem, a [rostering problem][1] consist in assigning shifts to operators in the less costly way.
+In this case it was an airport operator trying to optimize the worker's shifts and save costs.
+For me, the most interesting thing about his thesis was not the modeling itself but the model's result.

-The company was expecting this model to **reduce the cost** of the current manual solution.
-However, what the student found, is that the operator **needed to hire two more people** to solve the problem, increasing the cost not reducing it.
-The student explained that the origin of this discrepancy was that the constraints added into the optimization problem where usually "relaxed" on the manual solution, but when added into the mathematical model they needed to be fulfilled.
+The company was expecting this model to **reduce the cost** of the shift assignments.
+However, what the student found, is that the operator **needed to hire two more people** to solve the problem, increasing the cost, not reducing it.
+The student explained that the origin of this discrepancy was that the problem shift-constraints where usually "relaxed" on the manual solution, but when added into the mathematical model they needed to be fulfilled.

-Some of these constraints were "ok to be relaxed" but some of them not (this had legal implications).
+Some of these constraints were "ok to be relaxed" but some of them not (with legal implications).
 I don't want to say that "it was funny" that they "found out" that they were breaking the law when building a mathematical optimization model, but it was "interesting" to say the least.
-From what I'm aware, according to the speaker, the operator corrected this right away.
-There were a few lessons that stick to me from this presentation.
-First, don't break the law, but second, mathematical optimization models are not very "flexible" when modeling constraints from "real life".
+From what I'm aware, and according to the speaker, the operator corrected this right away.

+From my side, I've learned a couple of lessons from his presentation, First, don't break the law, but second, mathematical optimization models are not very "flexible" when modeling constraints from "real life".
+Having said that, "a flexible optimization model" could be very handy (Assuming that you are not relaxing any legal constraints).

-Assuming that you are not relaxing legal constraints, having a flexible optimization model can be very handy.
-In my personal experience, the first time that you frame an optimization problem, people "from the business" will come with a challenge that looks like this:
+Usually, the first time that you frame an optimization problem, the "business people" will come with a challenge that looks like this:

 1. We want to build a rocket that can reach Mars.
 1. It should cost less than $100.